ckeditor/ckeditor5/docs/framework/guides/custom-editor-creator.md

 	} );
 ```

-This will create the exact same editor as one used on {@link examples/framework/multiple-root-editor multiple root editor example page}.
+This will create the exact same editor as the one used on the {@link examples/framework/multiple-root-editor multi-root editor editor example page}.